fusepoolP3/overall-architecture/d52-deliverable.md

  * Transformer API
  * Transforming Container API
+ * Transformer Registry API
  * User Interaction Request API

-Apart from there adherence to the REST principles and (for the latter two) relying on the LDP specification what these protocols have in common is that the payload of the messages (the HTTP message body) is expressed using a media type encoding an RDF graph (or, where the LDP specification foresees this, a serialization that will become an RDF graph once the LDP instance assigns the necessary base IRI for parsing).
+Apart from there adherence to the REST principles and (except for the first) relying on the LDP specification what these protocols have in common is that the payload of the messages (the HTTP message body) is expressed using a media type encoding an RDF graph (or, where the LDP specification foresees this, a serialization that will become an RDF graph once the LDP instance assigns the necessary base IRI for parsing).
 To foster interoperability at the semantic level the platform architecture also defines which ontologies shall be used for the purpose of describing semantic enrichments, notably:

  * Open Annotation [Sanderson2013]
  * Fusepool Annotation Model (FAM)